Beast (Marvel Comics): Furry change and team trading

 Hank is the first to leave the X-Men.
 He becomes a research scientist at the Brand Corporation, a genetics research facility.
 His assistant, Linda Donaldson, becomes his girlfriend.
 Hank isolates a "hormonal extract" allowing anyone to become a mutant for a short period of time, and uses the mutagenic serum on himself to disguise his appearance while foiling an attempt to steal his research.
 He waits too long to reverse the process, leaving him permanently transformed.
 He grows grey fur, which later turns blue, all over his body and acquires pointed ears, elongated canine teeth, claws, the ability to run on walls and ceilings like a spider, enhanced senses, an accelerated healing factor, and a feral side he struggles to control.
 He briefly joins the Brotherhood of Evil Mutants when Mastermind wipes out his memory, but quickly recovers.
 When Beast is wounded, he is aided by Patsy Walker, and then reunited with his old girlfriend, Vera Cantor.
 He fears that his furry form will repulse others, but finds that many women are attracted to his hirsuteness.
 Back at Brand Laboratories, he discovers his girlfriend Linda Donaldson is an agent of the criminal Secret Empire, and they break up.

 Not long after this transformation, Beast is recruited to join the Avengers as a provisional member.
 He is later granted full Avengers membership and remains a member for many years, becoming a close friend of Wonder Man.
 He leaves the team periodically to rejoin the X-Men during times of need (such as "The Dark Phoenix Saga").
 Beast returns to the Avengers each time, but eventually leaves so that the team, which has a six-member limit at the time, can be filled out by new recruits.

 He later joins the Defenders, stays with the team to organize as the "new" Defenders, and is one of the final surviving members at the time of its first disbandment as a result of the battle with Moondragon and the Dragon of the Moon.
-Beast and fellow surviving Defenders Angel and Iceman are contacted shortly after by Cyclops and Jean Grey to form a new group, X-Factor.
+Beast and fellow surviving Defenders members Angel and Iceman are contacted shortly after by Cyclops and Marvel Girl (Jean Grey) to form a new group, X-Factor.